 Our WebTitan Cloud v Cisco Umbrella comparison includes just a few of the reasons why businesses are switching from Cisco Umbrella DNS filtering to WebTitan Cloud.

-For further information on WebTitan Cloud, to schedule a product demonstration, to register for a free trial to find out how WebTitan Cloud works in your environment, contact the TitanHQ team today.
+For further information on WebTitan Cloud, to schedule a product demonstration, why not register for a free trial today.

 Web filtering is important for protecting users from web-based threats and for controlling what users can do online.
 There are many choices of web filtering solutions, including Cisco Umbrella.
 While Cisco Umbrella is a highly accomplished product that is popular with businesses, many businesses and MSPs are now changing from Cisco Umbrella to WebTitan.